MariaElidaiana/AstroHackWeek/README.md

 This hack for AHW implements basic Bayesian inference and MCMC to peform the profile-fitting of cluster weak lensing data from CS82 survey.

-The codes here performs:
+The codes here perform:

 - Bayesian inference in a grid
-- MCMC:Metropolis
+- MCMC: Metropolis
-- MCMC:emcee
+- MCMC: emcee
 - Corner plots
 - Visual model-checking